Food held at improper temperatures in this week’s Restaurant Ratings

 - 'Follow-up.
 No dirty dishes in storage.'

 The owner/manager says the shrimp was about to be cooked and was only out for a few minutes.
 He says his fish is always fresh and changes out his sushi rice every four hours.
+He added he has never had a temperature problem before and says the silverware was not dirty, just old.

 Hardee's # 5658